andybalham/blog-source-code/blog-posts/adventures-with-xray-part-2.md

 });
 ```

-The final step was to wrap all the SDK clients, such as EventBridge or SQS.
+The final step was to wrap all the SDK clients that make requests via passive services, such as EventBridge or SQS.

 As was shown in the diagram above, all communication in the application is done through EventBridge.
 In fact, all Lambda functions use the same `putDomainEventAsync` method to send domain events.